Albanians in Romania: Early settlement

 These Albanians came directly from Albania and the western Balkans or more frequently from older Albanian settlements in Bulgaria.
 In the late 16th and 17th century, representatives of these groups in Romania were figures like Leca of Cătun and later Vasile Lupu.
 The most prominent family of Albanian emigres in Romania were the Ghica (Gjika) The first recorded Ghica in historical records is Gheorghe Ghica.
 His family originally came from Albania and the wider region of Epirus and was possibly born in North Macedonia, south of the city of Skopje, in Köprülü (present-day Veles).
 Köprülü as his birthplace may be a later mistake based on Ion Neculce's literary narrative about his ties to Köprülü Mehmed Pasha.
 Mihai Cantacuzino in the 18th century place his geographical origin from the Albanians of Zagora, in the region of Ianina.
 In all available historical sources, despite the discrepancies about his exact birthplace, he is always referred to as an Albanian, an indication of his origin's role in the patronage networks which supported his political career.
 His father's name is unknown but Alexandru Ghica, a descendant of Gheorghe Ghica, suggested that his name was Matei (c.
 1565–1620).
 This figure hasn't been recorded in archival material and his existence is disputed.
 Gheorghe Ghica was engaged in commerce in Constantinople and traveled as a merchant to Iași in the Romanian principalities.
 Ghica quickly moved upwards in the Romanian principalities mainly because he supported and was supported by other Albanians in the central and regional Ottoman administration.
 Ghica joined Vasile Lupu, an Albanian emigre who was Voivode of Moldavia and became his most trusted officer and representative in the Ottoman court.
 Miron Costin (1633-1691), a contemporary Romanian historian wrote about the clientelist relations in Ottoman hierarchy between figures of the same origin and noted that being of the same origin as him [Ghica] – that is Albanian – voievode Vasile brought him to the court and entrusted him some minor offices, and later [Ghica] reached the position of the Chief Judge of Lower Moldavia.
 Lupu's fall brought Ghica to an alliance with another Albanian, the Grand Vizier of the Ottoman Empire, Köprülü Mehmed Pasha.
 In the Romanian principalities, Mehmed Pasha promoted an 'ethnicity-based patronage system' and chose to appoint Albanians as a means to strengthen his apparatus in the region.
 Gheorghe Ghica (voivode of Moldavia (1658–59), voivode of Wallachia (1859-1860)), his son Grigore (voivode of Wallachia, 1660–64), and Vasile Lupu's son, Ștefăniță Lupu (voivode of Moldavia, 1659–61) all were appointed by Köprülü Mehmed Pasha.
-Ion Neculce (1672-1745), another contemporary Romanian historian who continued the tradition of Constin recorded a tale about Gheorge Gica and Mehmed Pasha.
+Ion Neculce (1672-1745), another contemporary Romanian historian who continued the tradition of Constin recorded a tale about George Ghica and Mehmed Pasha.
 According to the tale, they came from poor families and had met when they were children in Constantinople.
 The future Mehmed Pasha promised that he would help Ghica when he became powerful.
 Years later when they met again Mehmed Pasha supposedly remembered their meeting and made Ghica, voivode of Moldavia.
 The tale is definitely a literary construction, but it has historical value because its narration highlights the existing patronage ties of its era.
 Ghica married Smaragda (Smada) Lână, daughter of Stamate Lână, the Stolnic (Seneschal) of Broşteni.
 Ghica rooted his family in the feudal class of Romania via the marriage of his son Grigore I to the niece of Gheorghe Ștefan.